Bajrang01/Academic_Management_System/README.md

 Under: Dr Balvindar Sodhi IIT Ropar

-This is an Academic management system, where professors and academic admin can manage student enrollments, grades, check cg, check sem, can also check, and also maintain the login system for students, faculty, and other staff.
+This is an Academic management system, where professors and academic admin can manage student enrollments, grades, check cg, check sem, and also maintain the login system for students, faculty, and other staff.